yashacb/File-Sharing-Portal/README.md

     his account .

 ## Usage
-To use this file sharing portal on a local area network , cpoy all the files into the server's root .
+To use this file sharing portal on a local area network , copy all the files into the server's root .
 The server should also have a mysql database with the username and password mentioned in index.php or login.php , and also an id column .